richintheflow/Vim4Writing/README.md

 <F8> English Thesaurus activated
 <F9> Spanish Thesaurus activated

-When a thesaurus is activated, it can't switch to another.
-So it needs to  be set at the beginning.
+When a thesaurus is activated, it can't switch to another one.
+So it needs to  be set from the launch.